hal0177/oz-governor-mcp/README.md

 This means the only options for a voter are For, Against, Abstain.
 This is implemented in `GovernorCountingSimple`.

-If the For and Abstain votes reach a high enough threshold (the quorum) then the vote data is executed on-chain.
+If the For and Abstain votes reach a high enough threshold (the quorum) then the vote data can be executed on-chain.

 ## Additions with OZ Governor Counting Multiple